YueGroup/yuegroup.github.io/content/home/welcome.md

 <br>

-We are the **Yue Research Group** at the Robert F. Smith School of Chemical and Biomolecular Engineering at Cornell University, working at the interface of molecular simulation, machine-learning, statistical mechanics, and quantum mechanics towards the design of novel electrolytes and materials for energy and sustainability technologies.
+We are the **Yue Research Group** at Cornell University in the Robert F. Smith School of Chemical and Biomolecular Engineering.
+We work at the interface of molecular simulation, machine-learning, statistical mechanics, and quantum mechanics towards the design of novel electrolytes and materials for energy and sustainability technologies.